K-Jyothi-git/kjyoti96.github.io/README.md

 **Made with ❤️ and lots of coffee**

-If you found this template helpful, please give it a star ⭐
+If you found this template helpful, please give it a star.